japgolly/webapp-util/README.md

   * `SharedLock` - a lock that can be safely shared between threads *(different API between JVM & JS)*
   * `SharedLock.ReadWrite` - a read/write lock that can be safely shared between threads *(different API between JVM & JS)*

+* `japgolly.webapputil.websocket`
+  * `WebSocket` - abstract API over a websocket connection *(JS only)*
+  * `WebSocketClient` - a high-level, managed websocket connection from client to server, supporting things like authorisation, auto-reconnection & retries, session expiry *(JS only)*
+  * `WebSocketServerUtil` - utilities for writing server-side websockets *(JVM only)*
+  * `WebSocketShared` - definitions and utilities shared between websocket client and server

 * `japgolly.webapputil.webstorage` *(JS only)*
-  * `AbstractWebStorage` - API over WebStorage with some impls
+  * `AbstractWebStorage` - API over webstorage with some impls
   * `KeyCodec` - codec between an arbitrary type and a webstorage key
   * `ValueCodec` - codec between an arbitrary type and a webstorage value
   * `WebStorageKey` - a high-level interface to data in webstorage